The 97 Kerbstones at Newgrange

 There are 97 large kerbstones encircling the base of the massive mound at Newgrange.
-The kerbs are of a type of rock called greywacke and they are thought to have been dragged to the Boyne Valley from Clogher Head some 8 km to the north, near the mouth of the Boyne.
+The kerbs are of a type of rock called greywacke and they are thought to have been dragged or carried by boat to the Boyne Valley from Clogher Head some 20 km to the northeast, up the coast from the mouth of the Boyne.

 Many of the kerbstones bear bits and pieces of megalithic art, and three fine stones, kerbs 1, 52 and 67 are completely covered in complex panels of engravings.
 All the art on the kerbs is recorded in Michael O'Kelly's book on Newgrange; the art was recorded by his wife Claire, who traced all visible designs on to clear plastic.

 During the excavations it was discovered that a number of kerbs are also engraved on their inner faces, and would not have been visible once the mound was completed.
-So obviously they were engraved before the cairn was raised or filled, and perhaps represent the expansion over generations of Ireland's neolithic version of Bethleham.
-Not a lot is known or published about the later times of Newgrange, and certainly nothing digestible for ordinary folk.
+Obviously they were engraved before the cairn was raised or filled.
 The kerb represents a massive expansion of what may have been a much smaller monument.

 Collecting and dragging the kerbs to the site was surely a mammoth task.
 The stones were probably dragged on rollers or on a rough sled, and would have required large, well organised work gangs, well equipped with ropes and logs.